 The brown wire goes to ice maker water valve (RA).
 The white wire splits off of the main120V plug and plugs into the ice maker water valve (YA).

-You will have three ground wires coming from the main black plug, the main white plug, and the ice maker wiring.
+You will have two ground wires coming from the main white plug, and the ice maker wiring.
 Install a 1/4" self-taping screw shown (RA).

 Connect the water line to the ice maker water valve (RA).